Hansmu/nodejs/README.md

 Router can be used to nest routes.

 To connect to a DB, first find a driver for your specific database.

+The URLs work in the order that you define them.
+If you have clashing URLs, then the first one that is defined will be used.
+So for example `shop/:shopId` and `shop/cart`.
+The one without the ID has to be defined first, so that the clash would be solved in the correct order, otherwise the URL with the ID will be matched instead.